J.P. Morgan & Co.: Glass–Steagall Act and Morgan Stanley

 In 1933, the provisions of the Glass–Steagall Act forced J.P.
 Morgan & Co. to separate its investment banking from its commercial banking operations.
 J.P.
 Morgan & Co. chose to operate as a commercial bank because after the stock market crash of 1929, investment banking was in some disrepute and commercial lending was perceived to be the more profitable and prestigious business.
 Also, many within J.P.
 Morgan believed that a change in the political climate would allow the company to resume its securities businesses but that it would be nearly impossible to reconstitute the bank if it were disassembled.

 In 1935, after being barred from the securities business for over a year, the heads of J.P.
 Morgan made the decision to spin off its investment banking operations.
 Two J.P.
 Morgan partners, Henry S. Morgan (son of Jack Morgan and grandson of J. Pierpont Morgan) and Harold Stanley, founded Morgan Stanley on September 16, 1935, with $6.6 million of nonvoting preferred stock from J.P.
 Morgan partners.
 At the beginning, Morgan Stanley's headquarters were at 2 Wall Street, just down the street from J.P.
 Morgan, and Morgan Stanley bankers routinely used 23 Wall Street in closing transactions.

 Morgan Guaranty Trust

-In the years following the spin-off of Morgan Stanley, the securities business proved robust, while the parent firm, which incorporated in 1940, was a little sleepy.
+In the years following the spin-off of Morgan Stanley, the securities business proved robust, while the parent firm, which was incorporated in 1940, was less profitable.
 By the 1950s, J.P.
 Morgan was only a mid-sized bank.
 To bolster its position, in 1959, J.P.
 Morgan merged with the Guaranty Trust Company of New York to form the Morgan Guaranty Trust Company.
 The two banks already had numerous relationships between them and had complementary characteristics as J.P.
 Morgan brought a prestigious name and high-quality clients and bankers while Guaranty Trust brought a significant amount of capital.
 Although Guaranty Trust was nearly four times the size of J.P.
 Morgan at the time of the merger in 1959, J.P.
 Morgan was considered the buyer and nominal survivor and former J.P.
 Morgan employees were the primary managers of the merged company.